DruvPai/druvpai.github.io/_pages/about.md

 Hi!
 I'm a Ph.D. student in [EECS at UC Berkeley](https://www.eecs.berkeley.edu), where I'm fortunate to be advised by [Prof. Yi Ma](https://people.eecs.berkeley.edu/~yima/) and [Prof. Jiantao Jiao](https://people.eecs.berkeley.edu/~jiantao/).
 I'm affiliated with [BAIR](https://bair.berkeley.edu/) and supported by a UC Berkeley College of Engineering fellowship.
 Prior to my PhD, I completed a [BA in CS](https://www.eecs.berkeley.edu) and [MS in EECS](https://eecs.berkeley.edu/academics/graduate/industry-programs/5yrms), also at UC Berkeley.

-My research interests broadly lie in <b>developing theory for large-scale empirical deep learning methodology</b>.
-I work on this problem through the following intertwined threads:
+My research interests broadly lie in <b>developing theoretically principled large-scale empirical deep learning methodology</b>.
+I work on building theoretical principles for existing approaches as well as developing new approaches from first principles.
+As such, my work tends to have a combination of theory, controlled experiments, and larger-scale experiments.
-- <i>Finding theoretical principles for deep learning that are relevant at large scales.</i>
-- <i>Building theoretically principled deep learning systems at large scales.</i>

 I'm particularly interested in problem instances where data is high-dimensional yet has rich structure, such as computer vision and natural language processing, and how this structure interacts with mechanisms for representation and generation within deep neural networks.

 <details>
-    <summary><u>Here are some specific problems I'm interested in.</u></summary>
+    <summary><u>If this sounds too vague to you, here are some specific problems I'm interested in.</u></summary>
     <br/>

     <i>Large Language Models (LLMs)</i>: What concepts and algorithms do LLMs learn, and how are they represented mechanistically?
 How do approximate retrieval and approximate reasoning manifest in LLMs?
 How do the (pre-)training dynamics of LLMs adapt to the structure of the training data and produce high-level model behaviors?<br/>